2.5 Critical Basics

 SLAM Drift

 SLAM tracks position by matching what it currently sees to what it has previously seen.
 Every match introduces a small amount of error.
 Over distance, those small errors compound.
-The scanner does not know they are accumulating, it has no external reference to compare against.
+The scanner does not know they are accumulating; it has no external reference to compare against.
 This compounding positional error is called SLAM drift, and it affects all mobile LiDAR systems regardless of manufacturer or price.

 XGRIDS Multi-SLAM fuses three sensors simultaneously, LiDAR, visual cameras, and IMU, which reduces the rate at which drift accumulates compared to single-sensor systems.
-But it does not eliminate drift.
+It does not eliminate drift.
 The IMU alone introduces a leveling error of approximately 0.07 degrees.
 SLAM drift compounds across all three axes (x, y, and z).
 For most indoor projects, the effect is modest.
 For large-scale or long-duration scans without control, it becomes significant.

 Drift is the reason initialization position matters.
 Drift is the reason loop closure matters.
 Drift is the reason control points exist.
 Every technique decision in this guide traces back to managing it.